dteuscher1/Project426/README.md

 - Loose balls recovered
 - Boxouts (Offensive and Defensive)

-In terms of formatting the data, the ratio and difference were calculated for each of the designated hustle stats.
+For contested shots, the rate of contested shots for each team was calculated.
+For the other stats, the ratio and difference were calculated.
+The difference was the stats for the home team minus the stats for the away team.
+The ratio was calculated by the total for a team divided by the total between the two teams for the game.
 Additionally, the ratios and differences of hustle stats were further subset into home and away.
 We did this so that there would not be repeat information in each row.
 We wanted our models to look at just the home team or just the away team's hustle stats.
 This gave us four datasets to model with:
 - `home_difference`
 - `home_ratio`
 - `away_Difference`